collab-uniba/tosem2021-personality-rep-package/README.md

 #### Notes

-1. *Phase Two* is quite time-consuming---it can take hours if not days, depending on your box specs.
+1. *Phase Two* is quite time-consuming---it can take hours, depending on your box specs.
 For test purposes, you can supply the argument `test` to work with a very small, random subsample of the original dataset and keep the computational time within minutes.